-Potential response actions for all identified event classifications are listed in Table 3.
+Potential response actions for all identified event classifications for DRG INJ1 are listed in Table 3.
+Potential response actions for all identified event classifications for DRG INJ1 and DRG ACZ1 are listed in Table 4

-Table 3: Potential response actions - identified event classifications:
+Table 3: Potential response actions for DRG INJ1 well integrity failure based on identified event classifications.

 Response Action Emergency Level Steps Notify local or regional government emergency services if appropriate Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.94(b)(3) Determine the severity of the event, based on the information available, within 24 hours of notification.
-Serious/ Major Initiate shutdown plan 1.
+Serious/ Major Initiate shutdown plan If contamination is detected, identify, and implement appropriate remedial actions.
+Perform MIT prior to bringing the well back online 1.
 Shut-in the well a.
 All necessary valves closed and locked out.
-2. Vent CO2 from surface lines and facility as necessary.
+2. Vent CO2 from surface lines and facility, as necessary.
 3. Limit access to wellhead and surface facilities to only those authorized. a.
 Caution tape and/or rope may be used to limit access to the well and facility 4.
 Initiate evacuation plans (if necessary) a.
 Communicate at all times with personnel and local authorities if evacuation is necessary 5.
 Monitor wellhead pressure (tubing and annulus) and temperature as is feasible a.
 This information should be used to assess the nature and extent of the mechanical integrity failure.
 6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well.
-1. Potential actions are listed in the Emergency and Remedial Response (ERR) portion of the Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024).
-1. Perform MIT prior to bringing the well back online 1.
-Assess the well to determine whether there has been a loss of mechanical integrity.
+1. Potential actions are listed in the Emergency and Remedial Response (ERR) portion of the Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024)).
+Minor Assess the well to determine whether there has been a loss of mechanical integrity.
+If a loss of mechanical integrity is present, initiate the shutdown plan If contamination is detected, identify, and implement appropriate remedial actions.
+Perform MIT prior to bringing the well back online.
 1. Shut-in the well a.
 All necessary valves closed and locked out.
-2. Vent CO2 from surface lines and facility as necessary.
+2. Vent CO2 from surface lines and facility, as necessary.
 3. Limit access to wellhead and surface facilities to only those authorized. a.
 Caution tape and/or rope may be used to limit access to the well and facility 4.
 Reset automatic shutdown devices 5.
 Monitor wellhead pressure (tubing and annulus) and temperature as is feasible a.
 This information should be used to assess the nature and extent of the mechanical integrity failure.
-6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well if necessary Minor If a loss of mechanical integrity is present, initiate the shutdown plan 1.
-If contamination is detected, identify, and implement appropriate remedial actions.
-1. Perform MIT prior to bringing the well back online.
-1. Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024).
+6. Identify appropriate remedial actions to repair damage to the failed component(s) of the well if necessary 1.
+Potential actions are listed in the ERR portion Financial Assurance section of this application and are dependent on the magnitude of any potential contamination (Attachment 03: Financial Assurance Plan, 2024)).